 - and so much more

-7. CloudApp for Screen Recordings
+7. Loom for Screen Recordings

-- record my screen
+- record your computer screen

-- record my voice (optional)
+- record your voice (optional)

-- record my webcam (optional)
+- record your webcam (optional)

-- share recordings with others online.
+- share recordings with others online through a link

 - store recordings in the cloud